sal55/langs/Compilertest3.md

 ### (9) Zig

-I think this ran out memory on the optimised build, but it eventually completed and that timing is shown.
-The time for optimised estimated based on it taking 25 times as long on 1000 functions compared with unoptimised.
-This compiler is rather sneaky because if you compile again, it will make use of the previous results, even if the resulting executable is deleted.
+I think this ran out of memory on the unoptimised build, but it eventually completed and that timing is shown.
+The time for optimised is estimated based on it taking 25 times as long on 1000 functions compared with unoptimised.
+This compiler is rather sneaky because if you compile again, it will make use of the previous results, even if the resulting executable is deleted; you have to make a minor mod to the source code to force a proper recompile!

-The exe sizes are extrapolated from the 1000-function version.
+The exe sizes are extrapolated from the 1000-function version (partly because I'd deleted the 10K function ones before recording the sizes).

 ### Host